gcdeng/my-website-v3/src/pages/resume.md

 [AsiaYo Web](https://asiayo.com/), iOS and Android App

-AsiaYo is an online travel agent platform for booking accommodations, offering quality recommendations in popular Asian travel destinations such as Taiwan, Korea, Thailand, and Japan
+AsiaYo is an online travel agent platform for booking accommodations, offering quality recommendations in popular Asian travel destinations such as Taiwan, Japan, Korea and Thailand.

 **Tech Stack**